Candida sp. including azole-resistant strains. Activity against molds difficult to quantify but includes Aspergillus sp Table 1, Table 2

 Echinocandins have more fungicidal effects against Candida species compared to filamentous organisms.
 In-vitro studies have demonstrated concentration-dependent fungicidal activity against Candida sp.

-Hepatic: mild elevation in liver transaminases – dose related and reversible upon discontinuation of drug, and bilirubinemia
+Hepatic: mild elevation in liver transaminases – dose related and reversible upon discontinuation of drug

-Intravenous only – available as 50mg single use vials
+Intravenous only – available as 50mg and 70mg powder for reconstitution vials.

 Category C: Risk unknown.
 Human studies inadequate.

 § U.S.A., United Kingdom, Australia, Chile, Sweden, Denmark, France, Israel, Finland, Belgium, Norway, Italy, Germany, Switzerland, Czech Republic, Thailand, Spain, Canada, Ireland, Hong Kong, Singapore, New Zealand